Eloping in Hawaii

 Be Okay Asking for Help

-Is it your first time to Hawaii and not sure which ceremony location to choose?
-Which hotel to book?
-Where to have a dinner reception?
-Not sure if you should book a rental car?
+Is this your first time to Hawaii and you’re not sure which ceremony location to choose, which hotel to book, where to have a dinner reception, or whether you should book a rental car?
 Let us know!

 Although your wedding coordinators are not travel agents, they know their island home very well.
-We'd be happy to share some insight or offer our opinion.
-Even if you have never been to Hawaii before, you already have ohana (family) here to help.
-You can call or schedule a time for us to call you if you'd like to chat.
-Sometimes just getting in touch is enough to calm those nerves, and we always like talking to our couples :)
+We’d be happy to share some insight or offer our opinion.
+Even if you have never been to Hawaii before, you already have Ohana (family) here to help.
+You can call or schedule a time for us to call you if you’d like to chat.
+Sometimes, just getting in touch is enough to calm those nerves, and we always enjoy talking to our couples 🙂

 Make a List

-After you complete your reservation form, you’ll get a link to your information sheet - a list of all the options for customizations.
-We suggest reviewing your information sheet and put together a list of everything you want for your wedding day.
-A beautiful arch with white chiffon draping, a live Hawaiian musician, in-room hair and makeup, etc.
+After you complete your reservation form, you’ll get a link to your information sheet—a list of all the customization options.
+We suggest reviewing your information sheet and putting together a list of everything you want for your wedding day: a beautiful arch with white chiffon draping, a live Hawaiian musicianin-room hair and makeup, etc.

-Once you have your list, look over everything and note the items on this list that are your non-negotiables.
+Once you have your list, review everything and note the items on this list that are your non-negotiables.
 A few of the most important considerations are:

 Even if you have a rental car, arriving in a limo is nice, but should it be on your “must-have” list?

-Once you have this sorted, it will allow you to easily prioritize these items in your budget and decide what to add.
-This way you can ensure you'll have all the items you want for your perfect day without any surprises in your budget later.
+Once you have this sorted, you can easily prioritize these items in your budget and decide what to add.
+This way, you can ensure you’ll have all the items you want for your perfect day without any surprises in your budget later.

-After you decide on the non-negotiables, make a list of what you might add to your package.
+After you decide on the non-negotiables, list what you might add to your package.
 Popular considerations are:

 • In-room hair and makeup